Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

      - When edit data, should not apply modification to all new rows.
      - When edit/add data rows, values should not be validated automatically.
      - Logic about "node A is sub-node of node B" has bug.
+     - Fail to mode nodes in tree information.
      - Function "ffmepg convert medias" does not work.
      - Interface behavious of Html Editor are unexpected.
      - Calculation of "Splice Images" and "Split Image" are inaccurate.
      - Option "pop menu when hovering button" does not work in some interfaces.
+     - Fail to play PDF which has password.

 [Closed requirements/bugs in this version](http://github.com/Mararsh/MyBox/issues?q=is%3Aissue+is%3Aclosed+milestone%3Av6.7.2)